 Reduct is a video transcription + video editing software for users who need more than just a basic transcript.
 Our platform's features help teams: Conduct research and analyze video recordings, edit videos and put together shareable video presentations by editing the video's transcript, work on video projects with other team members, and share finished video presentations with others.

-To see how our platform works and start transcribing your first video,.
+To see how our platform works and start transcribing your first video, get in touch with us to start a free 30-day trial of Reduct.

 Descript is another popular online transcription software that's built with extra features to utilize transcripts and video recordings (you can read our full comparison of Descript and it's alternatives here.
 Overall, their software gets good reviews: Users say it has a clean, modern interface and its word-based editing features are pretty easy to use.